 Uncontested Divorce in New York

-Grounds of Uncontested Divorce in New York
+Divorce Papers > Uncontested Divorce > Uncontested Divorce in New York

 DRL is an abbreviation of Domestic Relations Law.
+According to the state DRL, the grounds for mutual separation are as follows:

-- DRL 170.6: Conversion of a separation agreement after residing apart and separate for a period exceeding one year.
+- DRL 170.6: Conversion of a separation agreement after residing apart and separate for a period exceeding one year

-- DRL 170.5: Conversion of a separation agreement.
+- DRL 170.5: Conversion of a separation agreement

-- DRL 170.4: Adultery.
+- DRL 170.4: Adultery

-- DRL 170.3: Imprisonment after marriage for a period exceeding 3 years.
+- DRL 170.3: Imprisonment after marriage for a period exceeding 3 years

-- DRL 170.2: Abandonment for an unbroken period of 1 year.
+- DRL 170.2: Abandonment for an unbroken period of 1 year

-- DRL 170.1: Inhuman and cruel treatment.
+- DRL 170.1: Inhuman and cruel treatment

 Forms related to Uncontested Divorce in New York